- Required: Yes

 - Record Retention: At least 3 years

 A Direct Shipper Permit is required to ship wine to consumers in New Hampshire.
 A winery must submit a copy of their TTB winery permit and a copy of their Certificate of Authority from their state of domicile Secretary of State or appropriate governing authority.
-Direct shippers must pay an 8% mark-up on the retail price of wine shipped to consumers to the NH Liquor Commission.
-NH does not impose an excise tax or a sales tax on wine.
+Direct shippers must pay an 8% mark-up fee on the retail price of wine shipped to consumers to the NH Liquor Commission.
+NH does not impose an excise or sales tax on wine.

 - The direct shipment of powdered alcohol products are prohibited.

 - Direct shipments to dry towns are prohibited.
 The only dry town is Ellsworth.